halayli/lthread/docs/lthread.rst

      :param lthread_cond_t** c: ptr->ptr that will be populated on success.

+     :return: 0 on success.
-     :return: 0 on success -1 on error with `errno` containing the reason.
+     :return: -1 on error with `errno` containing the reason.

 lthread_cond_wait